-- Appoints a Designated Safeguarding Lead (DSL) and Deputy - Delivers child protection training which is regularly updated for all staff - Requires staff to attend safeguarding courses - Provide INSET for the whole staff on the most current safeguarding issues - Consulted with external agencies on this policy - Has firmly embedded safeguarding in the curriculum - 3.3 All staff must read 'Keeping Children Safe in Education 2023 (Part one and Annex A), Staff Code of Conduct and Child Safeguarding Policy and sign to acknowledge they have read and understand the document. - 3.4 All staff working with children should maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff should always act in the best interests of the child. - 3.5 Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.
+- Appoints a Designated Safeguarding Lead (DSL) and Deputy with the appropriate level of seniority to carry out the duties of the post - Delivers child protection training which is regularly updated for all staff - Requires staff to attend safeguarding courses - Provide INSET for the whole staff on the most current safeguarding issues - Consulted with external agencies on this policy - Has firmly embedded safeguarding in the curriculum - 3.3 All staff must read 'Keeping Children Safe in Education 2024 (Part one and Annex A), Staff Code of Conduct and Child Safeguarding Policy and sign to acknowledge they have read and understand the document. - 3.4 All staff working with children should maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff should always act in the best interests of the child.

-- 3.6 If staff have any concerns about a child's welfare, they should act on them immediately.
+- 3.5 Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe. - 3.6 If staff have any concerns about a child's welfare, they should act on them immediately.
 They should follow this child protection policy and speak to the designated safeguarding lead.
 In the absence of the designated safeguarding lead, staff should speak to the Deputy Designated Safeguarding Lead or the Head Teacher. - 3.7 This policy can be found on the Academy's website and on the shared area for staff.
 Supporting documentation and guidance for staff can also be found on the staff area.

-4 Types of Abuse and Neglect
+4 Types of Abuse, Neglect and Exploitation